Parents of children with a life-threatening illness form connections over coffee

 Very Special Kids Family Support Practitioner, Heidi Barber, said the support group is an opportunity for parents and carers to take a break from the demands of home life and connect with others through shared experiences.

-"When a family finds out their child has a life-threatening condition, their lives are often turned upside down and the physical, mental and financial demands that come with their caring role can often feel isolating," she said.
+"When a family finds out their child has a life-threatening condition, their lives are often turned upside down and the physical, mental and financial demands that come with their caring role can often feel isolating," Ms Barber said.

-"The Parent Support Group provides a safe and supportive space for parents to form peer-to-peer social connections through shared experiences and cultivate a sense of normality for what is a rare and unfortunate circumstance."
+"The Parent Support Group provides a safe and supportive space for parents to form peer-to-peer social connections through shared experiences and cultivate a sense of normality for what is a rare and unfortunate circumstance," Ms Barber added.

 "Naturally parents will often want to assume the primary caring role for their child when they find out they have a life-limiting illness, however, the impact this role can have on their own health and wellbeing is too often overlooked," Mrs Tribe said.